b00f/b00f.github.io/_posts/2022-11-10-consensus_problem.md

 - Randomized Byzantine Agreement (RBA)
 - Signature-Free Asynchronous Byzantine Consensus (SF-ABC)

-It's worth noting that the Nakamoto consensus protocol, used in Bitcoin, is also considered a non-deterministic protocol.
-It uses proof-of-work, a process involving the solution of a computationally difficult problem, as a means of achieving consensus.
-The random nature of the proof-of-work process means that the protocol is not subject to the limitations of deterministic protocols.

 ## CAP theorem

 The CAP theorem, also known as Brewer's theorem, is a widely-known result in distributed systems that states that a distributed data store can only provide two out of the following three guarantees: